 It does of course change the taste subtly but you’d have to have the two cakes side by side and have a forkful of each to be able to precisely describe the differences.

 Generally buttermilk gives a lighter crumb.
 Crème fraiche is rich and has to be diluted with milk, so does soured cream if it is very thick.

 Yoghurt is neutral - but beware of the low fat varieties.
 I personally never ever use them since they are packed with extra sugar and salt on account of not sufficient fat content.
 The same applies to everything else that carries that pointless label.

 It's a quick and easy cake to make: beat the wet ingredients until smooth, then fold in the flour with raising agents.
 I like to stir half the blueberries into the batter and to scatter the rest on top in the tin, for more even fruit distribution.
 And because it looks so gorgeous when the blueberries are peeking through the golden, sugary crust.

-Mascarpone works lovely in this recipe; especially with the blueberries in the mix - both things my firm favourite.
-Frankly, I could have mascarpone and blueberries without the sugar, eggs and all, and without the mixing or baking… but it would be a completely different story.
+Mascarpone with blueberries are two of my most favourite dessert ingredients.
+Frankly, I could have mascarpone and blueberries without the sugar, eggs and all, and without the mixing or baking… but that would be a completely different story.